-A few months ago, on July 20, 2015, the Great Atlantic & Pacific Tea Company, more commonly known as “A&P,” made history by filing what we in the restructuring industry like to call “Chapter 22”—that is, a Chapter 11 restructuring bankruptcy part deux.
-A chapter 22 in and of itself is not that unique, but the new “A&P” bankruptcy filing came less than 5 years after its previous chapter 11 filing from the end of 2010.
-Hard times for the company that established the first “supermarket” store ever in 1936, and which quickly became the first national supermarket chain in America.
+On July 20th, 2015, the Great Atlantic & Pacific Tea Company, more commonly known as “A&P,” made history by filing what we in the restructuring industry like to call “chapter 22.”
+That is a chapter 11 restructuring bankruptcy part deux.
+Chapter 22 in and of itself is not that unique, but this “A&P” bankruptcy filing came less than 5 years after its previous chapter 11 filing at the end of 2010.
+These were hard times for the company that established the first “supermarket” store ever in 1936, which quickly became the first national supermarket chain in the U.S.

-So, how does a company with a clean balance sheet, a nice chunk of fresh new financing (reportedly $490 million from several investors, including investment bank Goldman Sachs and an affiliate of billionaire Ron Burkle), and the freedom from being tethered to unfavorable contracts (through the bankruptcy contract rejection process) emerge from its first bankruptcy in March 2012 only to fall back in about 40 months later?
+So, how did a company with a clean balance sheet, a nice chunk of fresh new financing (reportedly $490 million from several investors, including investment bank Goldman Sachs and an affiliate of billionaire Ron Burkle), and the freedom from being tethered to unfavorable contracts (through the bankruptcy contract rejection process) emerge from its first bankruptcy in March 2012 only to completely fall back in about 40 months later?

-The blame assessed to the unions goes on.
-The company explained that where underperforming stores and union contracts happened to meet in a perfect storm were in the so-called “bumping” provisions of the CBAs, which essentially required that if a store closes then its most senior employees were entitled to receive jobs at other nearby operating stores, at the expense of more junior employees at those open stores, who would be laid off.
-According to McGarry, A&P’s advisors had calculated that many stores that were operating at a loss would actually cost the company more to close down completely due to the costs associated with the required bumping – so, they kept them open, even though money was going down the drain.[Editors’ Note: To read more about all the claims you need to consider with a bankruptcy case, read Dealing with Corporate Distress 09: All About “Claims” in Bankruptcy]
+The blame of the unions goes on.
+The company explained that where underperforming stores and union contracts happened to meet in a perfect storm were in the so-called “bumping” provisions of the CBAs, which essentially required that if a store closes, then its most senior employees were entitled to receive jobs at other nearby operating stores, at the expense of more junior employees at those open stores, who would be laid off.
+According to McGarry, A&P’s advisors had calculated that many stores that were operating at a loss would actually cost the company more to close down completely due to the costs associated with the required bumping – so they kept them open, even though money was going down the drain.[Editors’ Note: To read more about all the claims you need to consider with a bankruptcy case, read Dealing with Corporate Distress 09: All About “Claims” in Bankruptcy]

 It doesn’t seem that the unions caused the decline in sales, however, which reached a striking 6% year-over-year decline rate in 2014, a trend that continued on into 2015.
-The news of the reorganized company’s lackluster performance and new troubles on the horizon triggered a rush by vendors to put the squeeze on the company by demanding stricter credit terms, or even cash in advance.
+The news of the reorganized company’s lackluster performance and new troubles on the horizon triggered a rush by vendors to put the squeeze on the company by demanding stricter credit terms or even cash in advance.
 This only further hampered cash flow and pushed them over the edge.

-While Judge Robert Drain ruled that the company had to more than double the proposed severance payment amount, he left much of the rest of the details to be hashed out between A&P and the unions, stressing that the company had to make concessions to come down closer to the union demands and work to preserve jobs, and that the unions had to likewise give up some of the cherished features of their CBAs.
+While Judge Robert Drain ruled that the company had to more than double the proposed severance payment amount, he left much of the rest of the details to be hashed out between A&P and the unions, stressing that the company had to make concessions to come down closer to the union demands and work to preserve jobs and that the unions had likewise to give up some of the cherished features of their CBAs.
 Indeed, job preservation was a stated high priority for Judge Drain, even if it meant detracting from the highest possible sale price that could be obtained from the market.

-This all makes for a great lesson in the art of compromise, but what else can we learn from the A&P experience?
+This particular case makes for a great lesson in the art of compromise, but what else can we learn from the A&P experience?
 Clearly, A&P was blind-sided by declining revenues that had more to do with a decline in customer spending in general than any of the other factors it has pointed to, such as the union obligations it was already fully aware of as it navigated through its first bankruptcy.

 Brad Daniel is a Director at BMC Group, an information management firm specializing in financial and legal transaction support.
 He has 25 years of restructuring experience, with a broad exposure to all aspects of bankruptcy case administration and reorganized-company/trustee support.
 His expertise in both bankruptcy legal matters as well as systems integration and rapid application development…

-Fancy Filing: Can They File a Chapter 11 Bankruptcy Case Just to Gain a Litigation Advantage?
+Strategic Filing: Chapter 11 Bankruptcy for Litigation Advantage?

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.